 Initially, buyers must locate a lender who will qualify them for a loan.
 This part of the process entails an application, credit check, ability to repay, amount eligible for, choosing the type and terms of the loan, etc. Applicants are requested to provide sensitive information including their gender, ethnicity, income level, age, and familial status.
-This information is required to be gathered by the Community individual loan officers or underwriters will not misuse the information.
+This information is required to be gathered by the Community Reinvestment Act and the Home Mortgage Disclosure Act; however, it does not guarantee that individual loan officers or underwriters will not misuse the information.
 A report on mortgage lending discrimination by the Urban Land Institute describes four basic stages in which discrimination can occur: